Error bounds for computing the expectation by Markov chain Monte Carlo

 The second equality follows by the reversibility of the Markov chain.
 For simplicity let

 such that altogether

 Since $\beta<1$ we have an exponential decay of the norm with $k\to\infty$.
 We define the weighted sequence spaces for $1\leq p \leq \infty$ by

-It is clear that $l_p=\R^D$, since the state space has finite cardinality. \begin{rem} As we have seen the $\chi^2$-contrast corresponds to the $l_2$-norm of the function $d_k$.
+It is clear that $\ell_p=\R^D$, since the state space has finite cardinality. \begin{remark} As we have seen the $\chi^2$-contrast corresponds to the $\ell_2$-norm of the function $d_k$.
 Other tools for measuring the speed of convergence induce similar relations.
 For instance

-The total variation corresponds to the $l_1$-norm of $d_k$ and the $l_\infty$-norm to the supremum-distance. \end{rem}
+The total variation corresponds to the $\ell_1$-norm of $d_k$ and the $\ell_\infty$-norm to the supremum-distance. \end{remark}

-\begin{rem} The constant $\beta$ plays a crucial role in estimating the speed of convergence of the Markov chain to stationarity.
+\begin{remark} The constant $\beta$ plays a crucial role in estimating the speed of convergence of the Markov chain to stationarity.
 In general it is not easy to handle $\beta_1$ or $\beta$, but there are different auxiliary tools, e.g. canonical path technique, conductance (see \cite{jerrum} and \cite{dia_stroock_eigen}), log-Sobolev inequalities and path coupling.
-For a small survey see \cite{randall}. \end{rem}
+For a small survey see \cite{randall}. \end{remark}